-- 1. Allow only capable swimmers to take part in any water sport. - 2.
+- 1. It is highly recommended that the person who takes part in any water sport know how to swim well. - 2.
 Always wear a personal flotation device (PFD).
 Wearing a properly designed PFD helps a stunned and unconscious person stay afloat. - 3.
-Be considerate to others you share the water with. - 4.
-Always participate in water sports in safe areas.
-Stay away from other boats, beaches, restricted areas, swimmers, and heavily travelled waterways. - Have a second person aboard to observe the person being pulled and inform the driver about that individual's hand signals (Figure 2-14).
+Be considerate to others with whom you share the water. - Always participate in water sports in safe areas.
+Stay away from other boats, beaches, restricted areas, swimmers, and heavily traveled waterways. - Have a second person aboard to observe the person being pulled and inform the driver about that individual's hand signals (Figure 2-14).
 The driver must give full attention to operating the boat and the waters ahead. - Give immediate attention to an individual who has fallen.
 He or she is vulnerable in the water alone and may not be seen by other boaters.
 Be careful not to swamp the boat while taking a person on board. - 7.
 Approach a person from the lee side (the opposite direction of the wind).
-Stop the motor before coming close to the person. - Do not drive the boat directly behind a water sport enthusiast that is being towed by an other boat.
-At 25 Miles per hour, the boat will overtake a fallen individual who has 200 feet in front in about 5 seconds. - 9.
+Stop the motor before coming close to the person. - 8.
+Do not drive the boat directly behind a water sport enthusiast that is being towed by an other boat.
+At 25 miles per hour, the boat will overtake a fallen individual who has 200 feet in front in about 5 seconds. - 9.
 Do not allow anyone near the propeller(s), even when the engine is off.
-Propeller blades can be sharp and can continue to turn even after the engine is off. - 10.
+Propeller blades may be sharp and may continue to turn even after the engine is off.
+The using of a back ladder is highly recommended.
+In certain regions, means of unboarding use is mandatory.
+It is your responsibility to confirm this with the authorities in the region. - 10.
 Do not tow people at slow speed and do not allow people near or around the rear of the boat even when the boat is running at slow speed or idle. - 11.
-Stay at least 150 feet away from areas marked by a diver down float (Figure 2-12). - 12.
-Turn off the engine and anchor before swimming. - 13.
-Swim only in areas designated as safe for swimming.
-These are usually marked with a swim area buoy (Figure 2-13).
-Do not swim alone or at night. - 14.
-Do not practice water sports between sunset and sunrise.
-It is illegal in most areas.
+Stay at least 150 feet away from areas marked by a diver-down float (Figure 2-12).

-FIGURE 2-12 DIVER DOWN FLOAT
+FIGURE 2-12 DIVER-DOWN FLOAT